Jubayer-Ahmed-Sajid/Event-management-site/README.md

 #### I have used the below technology in this website

--React
+- React
--Tailwind css
+- Tailwind css
--Daisy UI
+- Daisy UI
--AOS for animation
+- AOS for animation
--Firebase
+- Firebase